SIGN UP FOR MUSIC LESSONS!

 - Your monthly rental payments accrue rental credit that go towards the ownership of the instrument.
 Closing your account in June eliminates the credit you have built and you will start over in September.

-If you are playing a NEW instrument next year, please return your instrument to Pine Road by June 14th:(example: 3rd grade violin player switching to trumpet in 4th grade)
+If you are playing a NEW instrument next year, please call your rental company to arrange for a return.
+No group returns will take place this year:(example: 3rd grade violin player switching to trumpet in 4th grade)

 - By returning your current rental, you will close your existing account and start a new rental period in September.